br3nr/microplastic-transformer/README.md

 M. Barker, M. Willans, D-S. Pham, A. Krishna, M. Hackett.
 Explainable Detection of Microplastics Using Transformer Neural Networks, in *[*Proceedings of the Australasian Joint Conference on Artificial Intelligence (AJCAI)*](https://ajcai2022.org/)*, Perth December 2022.

+Available in this repository:
+- Reflectance micro-FTIR spectral data for standard and marine polymers

 To be made available:
  - Python code that implements the model
- - More experimental results
- - Pre-processed data
- - High-quality graphics

 ### Reflectance Micro-FTIR Workflow
 <img src="./figs/workflow.svg">